Shyam-Vishwakarma/github-footprints/README.md

 ## 🚀 Features

 - Tracks your recent GitHub activities and pushed it in `README.md` of your profile.
-- Supports activity types like Pull Requests, Issues, Comments, Stars, and more.
+- Supports activity types like Pull Requests, Pull Request Reviews, Issues, Comments, Stars, and more.
 - Customizable settings for the number of activities, target file, and commit messages.
 - Easy to set up and configure using GitHub Actions.